Managing SMS Compliance In Drip

 Here in the U.S., there are complex rules, regulations and risks associated with SMS marketing, including significant risks of legal action taken against companies if the rules aren’t followed.
 The most important rule to follow with SMS is to only send messages to people who have explicitly opted-in to receiving them.

 In order to bring awareness to the SMS compliance regulations, we have outlined guidelines and standards on how to navigate the space to help you get started.
-We recommend that your SMS strategy is reviewed and approved by your company’s compliance stakeholders and legal counsel.
+We recommend that your SMS strategy be reviewed and approved by your company’s compliance stakeholders and legal counsel.
 Lastly, the guidelines that we provide assume that the text messages will be sent for telemarketing/commercial purposes.

 What is TCPA?